Botticelli Tells a Story

 children and adolescents from 7-16 years of age - PLN 1 for

 The exhibition Botticelli tells a story.
-Paintings by the Great Masters of the Renaissance from the collections of the Accademia Carrara was realized thanks to funding from the Ministry of Culture and National Heritage
+Paintings of Renaissance masters from the collection of Accademia Carrara was realized thanks to funding from the Ministry of Culture and National Heritage